-- 0 =The clock is not provided to the peripheral (the peripheral is disabled) - 1 = Clocks are enabled
+- 0 =The clock is not provided to the ADC module (the ADC module is disabled) - 1 = Clocks to the ADC module are enabled

 This bit field is reserved or not implemented.
 It is read as 0 and cannot be modified by writing.